 Students may choose to supplement the Gallatin core courses with independent studies related to the thesis.
 For example, you might propose an independent study with your adviser or another faculty member in which you find, read, and critique a body of previous scholarship related to your thesis topic.
 This could be a good way to review the major concepts, theories, and debates in your field and place your thesis topic in relation to earlier work.
 You might propose an independent study along these lines in the second or third semester of the program, to be taken in conjunction with Thesis Proposal Seminar or Master's Thesis I.

-If you do not submit and defend your thesis during the term in which you have registered for Thesis and Defense, you must then register for the 1-credit course, Thesis Advisement, each term (including the summer, if you plan on graduating in September) until you have successfully defended the thesis.
-This 1-credit course is not included in the 40-credit requirement for the master's degree and it has a special tuition rate ($400 plus a non-refundable registration and services fee).
+Students who do not defend the thesis successfully or have not completed the thesis during the semester in which they are registered for Master's Thesis II are required to register for Thesis Advisement each semester (including the summer, for students graduating in September) until the thesis is defended.
+Credits earned through Thesis Advisement are not included in the 40-credit requirement for the master's degree.
+The special tuition rate for Thesis Advisement is $400.00 plus a non-refundable registration and services fee.